andrewufrank/daino/README.md

 ## Transformations of pages for the site
 - `md`: The each page shown on the site starts as an markdown file with yaml meta information.
-- `docrep`: An internal represenation
+- `docrep`: the pandoc format of the page plus the completed metadata (json) DROP docrep and produce directly panrep
+    - bakeOneMD2docrep
+        - readMarkdown2docrep (the result from pandoc)
+        - checkDocrep (complete with defaults, hardcode TODO)
+        - addRefs

-- `panrep`: Input format for pandoc
+- `panrep`: Input format for pandoc with metadata as record
 - `html`: a page for the browser to show
 - `pdf`: a printable page
 - `texsnip`: intermediate format of a part of a page